Effective interaction of Chern-Simons boson with fermions: Conclusions

-We found that there are only two terms \eqref{divpartL} of the effective loop interaction of the CS bosons with fermions of the same flavors that contain infinite factors.
-This is true for the case of calculations in the unitary and $R_\xi$ gauge.
-Although this paper presents calculations for the interactions of Chern–Simons bosons with charged leptons, it is clear that the conclusion regarding the impossibility of eliminating divergences in same-flavor fermion interactions also extends to neutrinos and quarks.
+We found that there are only two terms \eqref{divpartL} of the effective loop interaction of the CS bosons with fermions of the same flavors that contain four divergent factors.
+This conclusion remains valid for calculations performed in both the unitary gauge and the $R_\xi$ gauge.
+Although this paper presents calculations for the interactions of CS bosons with charged leptons, it is clear that the conclusion regarding the impossibility of eliminating divergences in same-flavor fermion interactions also extends to neutrinos and quarks.

+It should be noted that the theory of vector bosons with Chern–Simons–type interactions described by Lagrangians \eqref{L1} and \eqref{L2} was originally developed under the assumption that there are no direct couplings between the CS bosons and SM fermions \cite{Antoniadis:2009ze}.
+If such interactions were present in the fundamental Lagrangian, they would necessarily appear in the form of dimension-4 operators, namely $\bar\ell \gamma^\mu\ell X_\mu$ and $\bar\ell \gamma^\mu \gamma^5\ell X_\mu$.
+Although one can remove the divergent parameters $\alpha_\ell^{div}$ and $\beta_\ell^{div}$ in \eqref{Ldivpart} by introducing appropriate counterterms, the divergent quantities $\gamma_\ell^{div}$ and $\delta_\ell^{div}$ would nevertheless persist.
+Consequently, even in this case, the theory would remain non-renormalizable.